 If inerrancy is false, then how might that affect the doctrine of inspiration?
 Clearly, the Biblical concept of inspiration is not like the Muslim concept, which really does entail inerrancy in the strong sense.
 The traditional view among Sunni Muslims is that the Qur’an has been inscribed in tablets in Paradise for all of eternity (Surah 85:22).
 All Muslims view the Qur’an as having been dictated by the angel Gabriel to the supposed prophet Muhammad over a twenty-three year period from December of 609 to 632 A.D., when Muhammad died.
 On the Islamic view, the Qur’an truly represents the direct speech of Allah.
 We can call this view of inspiration “dictation theory.”
 Christians historically have not held to a dictation theory of inspiration, and for very good reason, since this view is fraught with very severe problems, as discussed earlier.

 If dictation theory is ruled out, then what understanding of inspiration should be preferred?
 Unfortunately, Scripture is not at all clear on what exactly it means for Scripture to be, as Paul put it, θεόπνευστος (“god breathed”) (2 Tim 3:16).
+Indeed, Lee Martin McDonald notes that “in the early church the common word for ‘inspiration’ (theopneustos; see 2 Tim.
+3:16) was used not only in reference to the Scriptures (Old Testament or New Testament) but also of individuals who spoke or wrote the truth of God.”
 My theory of inspiration, to which I cannot conceive of a plausible alternative after dictation theory is off the table, is that God appointed certain individuals — apostles and prophets — to whom he imparted special revelatory insights.
 He then entrusted those individuals to write down what God had made known to them in their own voice.
 That means that in principle the same concepts could have been expressed in completely different words and it would still carry the authority of being God’s Word.
 Thus, on my view, it is not the words of Scripture that are inspired but rather the meaning of Scripture.
 Of course, there are exceptions where the Scriptures were dictated by God (notably, the ten commandments and the “Thus sayeth the Lord” passages).
 Because of the nature of those passages, I would contend that those truly are inerrant in the strong sense.